SHADOW YOGA BOSTON

-December 8 - 9 • Balakrama Prelude w/ Seed Asana Vinyasa lead by Matt Pesendian
+January 11 - 12 • Balakrama Prelude w/ Seed Asana Vinyasa led by Richmond Dickson

-January 12 - 13 • Chaya Sanchalanam Prelude lead by Richmond Dickson: This prelude is designed to teach the essence of this foundational energetic principle which lies at the heart of all internal arts.
+March 14 - 15 • Chaya Sanchalanam Prelude led by Richmond Dickson: This prelude is designed to teach the essence of this foundational energetic principle which lies at the heart of all internal arts.
 Along with activating the pranic winds (vayu/nadis), this warrior-sun form teaches one the art of graceful coordination.

 This course is recommended for students who have completed the Shadow Yoga Basics and Balakrama prelude series.

-April 27 - 28 • Kartikeya Mandalam Prelude lead by Richmond Dickson:
+May 16 - 17 • Intro to Kartikeya Mandalam Prelude led by Richmond Dickson:

 This advanced warrior-sun prelude form consists of intricate stance, waist, spine and arm work, which further increases, refines and penetrates the pranic force within.
 This prelude completes the foundational training required for entering the Shadow Yoga Full Practice Format and Nrtta Sadhana (The Rhythmic Dance of Shiva and its practice).

 This course is open to those who have completed the Shadow Yoga Basics, Balakrama and Chaya Yoddha Sanchalanam preludes series.

 This course is open to all levels of students.
 To register, submit completed application form for review.
 You will be notified upon receipt of application and acceptance into the course.

 One-time payment option: $1250 paid in full by October 1, 2019, $1400 thereafter.